Probing exotic long-lived particles from the prompt side using the CONTUR method: Adapting Contur to LLP topologies

 We propose the following approach to treat LLPs in the \textsc{Rivet} and \textsc{Contur} machinery.
-The basic idea is to evaluate, for a given set of model parameters, what the lab-frame decay length distribution is for all particles with small widths (and therefore long lifetimes) as determined by the event generator.
-We can then determine what fraction of particles decayed early enough to be treated as prompt.
-These fractions can be used to calculate a scale factor, with which to down-weight the signal yields predicted by the \textsc{Rivet} routines.
-The rest of the \textsc{Contur} workflow can then run normally.
-We have implemented a ``naive'' version of this workflow as a proof of concept, with which we have extracted new constraints on LLP models as discussed in Sections~\ref{sec:fimps},~\ref{sec:HS},~\ref{sec:HZZd} and~\ref{sec:ALP}.
-We discuss at the end of this section how similar results could be achieved more efficiently, but the purpose of this implementation is to show the power of the method and highlight the kind of new constraints that can be obtained.
-We will now review the step-by-step implementation of our naive method, including technical details.
+The basic idea is to evaluate, for a given set of model parameters, the lab-frame decay lengths for all particles with small widths (and therefore long lifetimes) as determined by the event generator.
+We can then sort the particles into four categories: \begin{itemize} \item a) those which decayed early enough to be treated as prompt; \item b) neutral or charged particles which decayed within the detector volume and hence would be unlikely to be picked up by the standard reconstruction algorithms used for measurements if not actively discarded; \item c) (heavy) charged particles which decayed outside the detector, but whose interactions in the detector would lead to problematic reconstruction (such as anomalous ionization) which would potentially be vetoed in most measurements;